saleh1204/riffa_arria10_stratix5/README.md

 RIFFA (Reusable Integration Framework for FPGA Accelerators) is a simple framework for communicating data from a host CPU to a FPGA via a PCI Express bus.
 The framework requires a PCIe enabled workstation and a FPGA on a board with a PCIe connector.
 RIFFA supports Windows and Linux, Altera and Xilinx, with bindings for C/C++, Python, MATLAB and Java.

-This Repository contains the RIFFA Hardware Interface for Intel (Altera) Arria 10 GX Development Board with a sample generic channel that can be used in desgining complex channels.
+This Repository contains the RIFFA Hardware Interface for Intel (Altera) Arria 10 GX Development Board & Stratix V GS Development Board with a sample generic channel that can be used in desgining complex channels.

 On the software side there are two main functions: data send and data receive.
 These functions are exposed via user libraries in C/C++, Python, MATLAB, and Java.
 The driver supports multiple FPGAs (up to 5) per system.
 The software bindings work on Linux and Windows operating systems.
 Users can communicate with FPGA IP cores by writing only a few lines of code.